 Austin Achieve makes school bus transportation available to all scholars living more than two miles from school and within Austin's city limits at no cost to scholars.
+The school reserves the right to release a scholar's seat on the bus to another scholar on the waiting list if transportation is not actively being used on an ongoing basis.
 Please carefully read through the following information about bus transportation: